opentrack/opentrack/README.md

 # Licensing information

-The code originally licensed under GPLv3, new code required legally compatible unless resides in separate address space.

 Recommended to submit new code under ISC license, shorter boilerplate header than MIT/X11 or new BSD.
+Please don't use copyleft licenses for lack of legal hell.